illustration of neurons

 Researching symptom control

-Our symptomatic research is focused on alleviating symptoms associated with nervous system disorders, including pain, excessive sleepiness and psychosis.
+Our symptomatic research is focused on alleviating symptoms associated with nervous system disorders, including pain and irregular sleep patterns.
 By studying both disease modification and symptomatic relief, we hope to develop therapies with the potential to improve quality of life.

 Our focus on neurological disorders research

-Our scientists are working to discover and develop novel therapeutics for a host of diseases involving the nervous system, which continue to represent significant challenges of our time.
+Our scientists are working to discover and develop novel therapeutics for a variety of diseases involving the nervous system, which continue to represent significant challenges of our time.

 scientists working in lab